Ireland men's national ice hockey team

 The Ireland national ice hockey team (Foireann haca oighir náisiúnta na hÉireann) is the national men's ice hockey team of the Republic of Ireland run by the Irish Ice Hockey Association (IIHA) and a member of the International Ice Hockey Federation (IIHF) since 26 September 1996.

 The Republic of Ireland gained promotion to Division II of the IIHF World Championships in 2007, but after a worst performance in their Division II debut, they were then relegated back to Division III.
-The team is unable to participate in any IIHF World Championship tournaments since placing 4th with 6 points in 2013.
-With the closure of the Dundalk Ice Dome, they no longer meet their minimum participation standards.
+The team is unable to participate in IIHF tournaments since placing 4th with six points in 2013.
+With the closure of the Dundalk Ice Dome, they can no longer meet their minimum participation standards.
 In 2017, the team returned at international competition after a four-year absence, and played at the inaugural Development Cup in Canillo, Andorra.
 They finished as the runners-up after falling 11–4 to Morocco.

 The team has had members from both Northern Ireland and the Republic of Ireland and has a working relationship with the Belfast Giants of the Elite Ice Hockey League (EIHL) and new Irish clubs, Flyers Ice Hockey Club and Dundalk Bulls.